- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

-- A complementary strategy is the opposite of what work in counter SAP marketing.
+- A complementary strategy is an opposite of what works in counter SAP marketing.

 Best of breed vendors will benefit by not playing the ERP-centric game — as they can never obtain the sales they deserve by following this complementary strategy.
 To follow this strategy, best of breed vendors should instead clearly communicate the evidence for why the tier 1 ERP-centric strategy does not deliver the proposed benefits.
 This is not as challenging as it might first appear.
 I have all the research — both in the form of meta-research — which synthesizes all of the academic research on Tier 1 ERP systems performed since ERP was first introduced in the mid-1980s.
 In but also regarding specific TCOs and the combined functionality ratings specific solution architectures ranging from 100% best of breed to ERP-centric, to ERP + best of breed.

 Financial Bias Disclosure